arielgee/Sage-Like/.misc/tasks.md

 * descovery view; set focus (outline) on label and not on checkboxs
 * redesign the descovery view
 * all over; set focus (outline) on label and not on checkboxs
+* syndication not working when it a local XML file.
+Duh?!
+Browser Security!!!
+Can't access user's local files unless selected by the user
 ---

 #### Next